AndrasKovacs/stlc-nbe/paper/stlc-nbe-otdk.md

     ⌜⌝Ne-nat : ∀ σ n → ⌜ Neₑ σ n ⌝Ne ≡ Tmₑ σ ⌜ n ⌝Ne
     ⌜⌝Nf-nat : ∀ σ n → ⌜ Nfₑ σ n ⌝Nf ≡ Tmₑ σ ⌜ n ⌝Nf
 ~~~

+These are needed because we only defined conversion for terms, not for normal terms, so we need to inject normal terms back whenever we want to talk about their convertibility.

 ## Preliminaries: Models of STLC {#sec:models-intro}